simonspa/pyxar/README.md

 To start pyxar, run:

     ./pyXar

+Specify the input directory with:

+    ./pyXar --dir PATH

 ### pyXar also provides a way to run with the API (currently as beta version)